gravitational/gravity/docs/6.x/cluster.md

 Gravity will regenerate all necessary configurations and cluster secrets and restart all the services.

 !!! note:
-    As a part of the reconfiguration operation, all the pods previously present in the cluster are recreated which means that any pods not managed by controllers (deployments, daemonsets, etc.) will be deleted permanently, so make sure to not use pods directly and use controllers instead.
+    As a part of the advertise address change operation, all pods previously present in the cluster are recreated which means that any pods not managed by controllers (deployments, daemon sets, etc.) will be deleted permanently, so make sure to not use pods directly and use controllers instead.

 ## Troubleshooting